 Interest is calculated on the investment or loan taken.
 There are two ways one can calculate interest.
-The two ways are simple interest (SI) and compound interest (SI).
+The two ways are simple interest (SI) and compound interest (CI).
 Simple interest is basically the interest on a loan or investment.
 It is calculated on the principal amount.
-At the same time, CI is the interest on interest.
+At the same time, Compound Interest is the interest calculated on interest.
 It is calculated on the principal amount as well as the previous period’s interest.
 This article covers the difference between simple interest and compound interest in detail.

 Simple interest (SI) is the cost of borrowing.
 It is the interest only on the principal amount as a percentage of the principal amount.
 Borrowers will benefit from simple interest as they have to pay interest only on loans taken.
 In other words, simple interest is the amount that one pays to the borrower for using the borrowed money for a fixed period.